 - We will speed up the healing process with BEMER therapy.
 This post-operative treatment enhances circulation, decreases recovery time, and lessens overall discomfort.

 If gum recession is affecting your smile and causing damage to your teeth and supporting bone, contact MK Periodontics and Implants for an appointment.
-We are available online and by phone in the Tacoma area at (253) 752-6336 or our Kirkland office (425) 820-2414.
+We are available online and by phone in Tacoma at (253) 752-6336.